reshamas/fastai_deeplearn_part1/tools/paperspace.md

 nano config
 ```

-- add these contents to you config file (replace IP address here with your Paperspace IP address)
+- add these contents to your config file (replace IP address here with your Paperspace IP address)
 ```text
 Host paperspace
      HostName 184.105.2.222